cnlane/create-your-own-adventure/english/yoga/goals/goals_of_yoga.md

 Peace on earth as it is in heaven.

-A perfect harmony between mind and body.
+A perfect harmony between mind, body and spirit.